Miss Australia

 Miss Australia was an Australian beauty pageant held from 1908 until 2000.
-It was replaced by Miss World Australia from 2002, and Miss Universe Australia from 2004.
+It was replaced by Miss World Australia from 2002.
 From 1926 to 1992 the program operated as the Miss Australia Quest, after which the name was changed to the Miss Australia Awards.

 From 1954, the contest was associated with the Spastic Centres of Australia.
 The winner of Miss Australia raised money for the centres through her family and friends, raising money for children and adults with cerebral palsy.
 The Miss Australia Quest was sponsored and organised from 1954 until the early 1960s by the lingerie manufacturer, Hickory, until Dowd Associates transferred ownership to the Australian Cerebral Palsy Association in 1963.

 The pearl-encrusted Miss Australia crown was worn by titleholders from 1965 to 1991.
 The crown was hand-crafted in silver and blue velvet, and decorated with more than 800 pearls.
 Designed by Melbourne artist Ernest Booth and manufactured in Japan, the crown was presented to the Miss Australia Quest in 1965 by Toyomoto Australia Pty Ltd. The crown was last used in 1991, and is held at the National Museum of Australia.